chrisburnell/chrisburnell.com/_posts/2017-11-09-crossing-guards.md

 {% include content/heading.html title='Let me take you on a trip down memory lane' %}

-Over the many years of employing lazy-loading, infinite-scrolling, and similar techniques on the web, developers have come up with some clever solutions.
+Over the many years of employing *lazy-loading*, *infinite-scrolling*, and similar techniques on the web, developers have come up with some clever solutions.

 At it’s simplest, we hook into the window’s `scroll` and `resize` events: